hkalavad53/final_project/README.md

 # final_project

-## Raw Data and Existing Data files
+## Raw Data and Existing Data files (not committed to repository due to huge file sizes)

 ### Downloaded the chromosomal level assembly of Opsanus beta (Gulf Toadfish) from NCBI